Spin and Obliquity Evolution of Hot Jupiter Hosts from Resonance Locks: Summary and Discussion

 Stars become fully convective at masses $\Ms \lesssim 0.35 \Msun$ or effective temperatures $T_{\rm eff} \lesssim 3400 \ {\rm K}$; for these especially cool low-mass stars, core opacities become large and trigger convection (e.g.~\citealt{ChabrierBaraffe(1997)}; \citealt{Kippenhahn+(2013)}).
 Without a radiative zone, there are no g-modes for the planet to lock to, and stellar obliquities may remain at primordial values.
 So far, only one projected obliquity of $\lambda = 3.0^{+3.2}_{-3.7}$ deg has been measured for an M dwarf having $T_{\rm eff} = 3794 \ {\rm K}$ \citep{Gan+(2024)}.
 If hot Jupiters around mid-to-late M-dwarf hosts form via high-eccentricity migration, resonance locking predicts obliquities should rise back up as $T_{\rm eff}$ drops below $\sim$3400 K.

 A fundamental unresolved issue is whether resonance locking can even work in hot Jupiter systems.
 Resonance locking relies on the energy dissipation rate increasing as the tidal forcing frequency approaches the stellar mode oscillation frequency.
-Because of geometrical focusing of gravity waves in stellar cores, the dissipation is non-linear and involves the spawning of `child' modes via a parametric instability \citep[e.g.][]{KumarGoodman(1996), WuGoldreich(2001), BarkerOgilvie(2011), Weinberg+(2012), VanBeeck+(2024)}.
-At the moment there seem to be two competing narratives.
-One posits the child modes are standing waves that equilibrate with the tidal forcing to render the parent mode amplitude independent of the de-tuning frequency, thereby defeating resonance locking \citep[e.g.][]{EssickWeinberg(2016)}.
-Another claims that the standing waves are of such large amplitude that they break, becoming traveling waves that restore the resonant response of the parent mode (\citealt{Zanazzi+(2024)}; see also \citealt{BarkerOgilvie(2010), BarkerOgilvie(2011), Barker(2011), Guo+(2023)}).
+Because of geometrical focusing in stellar cores, gravity wave amplitudes grow to large values, and non-linear effects alter the dissipation rate.
+In particular, the spawning of `child' modes via a parametric instability has opened a host of issues \citep[e.g.][]{KumarGoodman(1996), WuGoldreich(2001), BarkerOgilvie(2011), Weinberg+(2012), VanBeeck+(2024)}. \cite{EssickWeinberg(2016)} posit that child modes are standing waves that equilibrate with the tidal forcing to render the parent mode amplitude independent of the de-tuning frequency, thereby defeating resonance locking.
+By contrast, \cite{Zanazzi+(2024)} argue that these child standing waves are of such large amplitude that they break, becoming traveling waves that restore the resonant response of the parent mode.
+Neither \cite{EssickWeinberg(2016)} nor \cite{Zanazzi+(2024)} accounted for `critical layers,' which absorb angular momentum from a gravity wave when the local rotation rate of the star matches the mode pattern frequency \citep[e.g.][]{BookerBretherton1967, Hazel1967}.
+Critical layers develop when gravity modes preferentially spin up the star's core \citep[e.g.][]{BarkerOgilvie(2010), Barker(2011)}. \cite{Guo+(2023)} found critical layers cause modes to become traveling waves, muting the frequency dependence of the tidal response close to resonance.
+How the coupled modes from parametric instability are affected by a critical layer is unclear: does the layer absorb the child and restore the parent's resonant response, or does the layer absorb both parent and child and wipe out the resonance completely?
 We hope to decide this debate with hydrodynamical simulations of gravity modes in stellar cores.

+We thank the referee, Adrian Barker, for their thoughtful comments which improved the quality of this manuscript.
 This work was supported by a 51 Pegasi b Heising-Simons Fellowship awarded to JJZ, and a Simons Investigator grant to EC.

 \software{astropy \citep{Astropy_1,Astropy_2}, GYRE \citep{TownsendTeitler(2013), TownsendZweibel(2018), GoldsteinTownsend(2020)} MESA \citep{Paxton+(2011),Paxton+(2013),Paxton+(2015),Paxton+(2018),Paxton+(2019),Jermyn+(2023)}, numpy \citep{numpy_cite}, pandas \citep{pandas_cite}, PyVista \citep{pyvista}, scipy \citep{scipy_cite} }